Caring, Comprehensive Medical Care For Workers With Hand & Wrist Injuries

 Acute Hand and Wrist Injuries at Work

 Common workplace hand injuries can range from bruises and lacerations to amputations and detachments.
-Let’s have a more detailed look at acute hand injuries.
+Let’s have a more detailed look at the acute ones.

 - Lacerations and punctures.
-The most common on-the-job injuries include cuts and penetrations.
-Caused by sharp objects in the work area, these injuries are caused by machinery, falls, and auto accidents.
+The most common on-the-job incidents include cuts and penetrations.
+They can be caused by sharp objects in the work area, machinery, falls, and auto accidents.

 - Ligament injuries/thumb sprains.
-Ligament injuries involve the tissues that connect the thumb bones to the join, resulting in pain, weakness, swelling, bruising, and other symptoms.
+They involve the tissues that connect the thumb bones to the join, resulting in pain, weakness, swelling, bruising, and other symptoms.
 Holding, carrying, or gripping things without pain is difficult with a ligament injury.

 - Tendon injuries.
-Injuries to the tissue that connects muscle to bone are known as tendon injuries.
+These involve the tissue that connects muscle to bone.
 Mallet finger is one example of a tendon injury, and occurs when a tendon injury at the base of the finger causes the finger to curl, making it difficult to work with your hands.

 - Fractures.
 Breaking any one of the 27 bones in your hands can be painful and debilitating.
 Lots of recovery time is needed for hand fractures, and some require surgery and physical therapy to restore health and range of motion.
 Most hand fractures are caused by falls and crushing accidents.

 - Dislocations.
 The movement of bones in the hand from their normal position is known as a dislocation.
-These injuries require immediate attention from a doctor, and often occur from falls, jams, or machinery accidents.
+Dislocation requires immediate attention from a doctor and often occurs from falls, jams, or machinery accidents.

 - Burns.
-The most likely victims of burns or electrical burn injuries to the hands and wrists are factory workers, industrial workers, and construction workers.
+The most likely victims of burns or electrical burn incidents are factory workers, industrial workers, and construction workers.
 Most burns occur when workers are not wearing the right hand protection.
 Surgery and physical therapy may be required for severe burns.

 - Amputations and detachments.
 Amputation of the thumb, a finger, or entire hand is the most serious type of hand injury.
-Those working industrial jobs with heavy machinery are most affected by these injuries.
+Those working industrial jobs with heavy machinery are more at risk.
 Amputations require immediate medical help and may also permanently affect a worker’s ability to continue his or her career.

 Hundreds of thousands of workers suffer from chronic, repetitive motion injuries that affect their hands and wrists each year.
-These injuries occur over time as opposed to during an isolated incident, but are still serious conditions that demand medical attention and preventative measures.
-Three of the most common repetitive stress injuries for workers are:
+These occur over time as opposed to during an isolated incident, but are still serious conditions that demand medical attention and preventative measures.
+Three of the most common repetitive stress health conditions are: